gcccheng/oogway/index.md

 Value Created: Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.

 `project`
+**Automating the Provisioning of Red Hat VM**

+Description: The manual work of provisioning large-scale Red Hat VM was just impossible.

+Contribution: Designed and implemented an Ansible-based workflow that automated the process of provisioning VM into the production environment.

+Value Created: Streamlined installation, configuration, and management of VM.

+`project`
 **Deploy critical application to infrastructure**

-Description: A critical cloud-based application must be deployed, configured and tested cross entire platform.
+Description: A critical cloud-based application must be deployed, configured, and tested across the entire platform.
-Contribution: Solo responsibility to install, configure and trouble-shooting applications.
+Contribution: Solo responsibility for installing, configuring, and troubleshooting applications.

-Value Created: Ensure that system aligned with organization policies.
+Value Created: Ensure that the system is aligned with organization policies.

 `2012-2022`